igbatov/sci-map/README.md

 ## Concept
 The main goal of the project is to ease profound understanding of how things really work and ease way to change it.

-The idea is to create crowdsources-based map that gives structure in scientific knowledge, job internships and crowdfunding projects.
+The idea is to create crowdsources-based map of scientific knowledge driven by such rules that give rise to structured and profound understanding of the world.

-Hypothesis is that such map will help discover new knowledge efficiently and one will start making her own notes and eventually be ready to change job to more suitable his interests or choose crowdfunding project to support.
+It also gives network of people and actions that should be taken to change the world.

 Specific rules that define how sci-map should be organized is defined by community.
+Below is an up-to-date formulation of these rules.

 ### Rules
 First draft of rules is based on [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125)